-This course covers the significant turning points in the formation of the intellectual and religious identities of the West.
-Beginning with the changing mindsets resulting from the breakdown of the medieval period, students will examine the role that themes of individualism, secularism, capitalism, and rationalism played throughout this period of history.
-While the formation and influence of the Western identity is a focal point, a variety of cultural experiences and perspectives (past and present) are integrated into this course.
-Assignments include writing, research, discussion, and projects, with an emphasis on analysis of the themes listed above.
+This survey course examines several significant turning points in the formation of the religious and intellectual identity of western culture, marked by the European Renaissance and the Protestant Reformation.
+Beginning with the changing mindsets resulting from the Bubonic Plague and breakdown of the medieval period, students will examine themes associated with individualism, humanism, capitalism, and secular rationalism.
+The exploration of this history incorporates past and present perspectives and issues related to the above themes.
+Assignments include writing, research, discussion, presentations, and projects.